Mi’kmaq History and People: December - Kiskewikús - Chief Moon, winter Month

 - December 10, 1763 - A letter from Montague Wilmot to the Lords of Trade and Plantations is the first report of Mi'kmaq at St. Pierre within months of the French reoccupation that year (PANS 1863).

 - December 1987 - Premier Brian Peckford of Newfoundland is quoted in the St. John's Evening Telegram, "The Micmac people were no more aboriginal to the island of Newfoundland than were the Peckfords, who came here in 1791."
 This attitude led to many problems with recognition of Mi'kmaq land claims on the part of the provincial government.
+Mi'kmaq have been travelling back and forth seasonally and staying in Newfoundland since time immortal.

 - December 11, 1985 - Federal cabinet agrees Miawpukek to be officially recognized as reserve.
 Province of Newfoundland is reluctant to agree and serious discussions do not begin until November 1986.
 They are notified officially on Feb 4, 1986.
 Reserve established June 25, 1987.